nixworks/public/news/2012/03/1/index.md

 Euro zone joblessnessrose to a new euro-era high while inflation was largely steadyat the start of 2012, data showed on Thursday, leaving theEuropean Central Bank to juggle the demands of a slowing economyand only mild pressure on prices.

 ### [Brazil announces the continuation of a "currency war" with the European Union and the United States with the extension of a financial transaction tax on foreign borrowings. ](/news/2012/03/1/brazil-announces-the-continuation-of-a-currency-war-with-the-european-union-and-the-united-states-with-the-extension-of-a-financial-transa.md)
-_Context: Brazil, European Union, United States, financial transaction tax_
+_Context: Brazil, European Union, U.S., financial transaction tax_

 ### [Australian floods:Heavy rains in the Australian state of New South Wales leads to evacuations or warnings in the towns of Cooma, Goulburn, Queanbeyan and near the town of Kiama. ](/news/2012/03/1/australian-floods-pheavy-rains-in-the-australian-state-of-new-south-wales-leads-to-evacuations-or-warnings-in-the-towns-of-cooma-goulburn.md)
 Residents in parts of Goulburn are being ordered to leave their homes and businesses immediately because of flooding.